echagnas/GithubExplorer/README.md

 - Image from URL
 - Icon of application with flutter_icons lib
 - Unit tests
-- Transition animation beetween pages
+- Transition animation between pages

 ## BUGS
 - A rectangle appears below the card on iOS emulator due to elevation\